Robust topology optimisation of lattice structures with spatially correlated uncertainties: Examples

 \subsubsection{Non-stationary, anisotropic covariance}

-We now optimise a tension strip with a random Young's modulus, a non-stationary isotropic covariance and a length-scale $\ell(\vec x)$ varying linearly from the top to the bottom.
+We now optimise a tension strip with a random Young's modulus with a non-stationary isotropic covariance with a length-scale $\ell(\vec x)$ varying linearly from the top to the bottom.
 The obtained optimised structures for two different length-scale distributions are compared in Figure~\ref{fig:nonhomo}.

-In the centre top structure, the length-scale increases linearly from the bottom to the top according to \mbox{${\ell(y) = 0.5(0.95 y+1)}$}, so that the length-scale at the top is \mbox{${\ell(20)=10}$} and at the bottom ${\ell(0)=0.5}$.
-In contrast, in the centre bottom structure, the length-scale increases linearly from the top to the bottom according to ${\ell(y) = 0.5(-0.95 y+20),}$ leading to ${\ell(20)=0.5}$ and ${\ell(0)=10}$.
+In Figure~\ref{fig:nonhomo_a}, the length-scale increases linearly from the bottom to the top according to \mbox{${\ell(y) = 0.5(0.95 y+1)}$}, so that the length-scale at the top is \mbox{${\ell(20)=10}$} and at the bottom ${\ell(0)=0.5}$.
+In contrast, in Figure~\ref{fig:nonhomo_b}, the length-scale increases linearly from the top to the bottom according to ${\ell(y) = 0.5(-0.95 y+20),}$ leading to ${\ell(20)=0.5}$ and ${\ell(0)=10}$.
 The other covariance parameters ${\sigma=10}$ and ${\nu = 1.5}$ are the same for both structures.
 The Young's moduli vary more rapidly in shorter length-scale regions, prompting the algorithm to spread the material among more members.

 At last, we consider a tension strip with two different anisotropic random Young's modulus distributions, see Figure~\ref{fig:aniso}.
 The prescribed unit vector~$\vec n$ gives the direction of the anisotropy.
-In the first case with $d_{\vert\vert}= 1$ and $d_{\perp}= 5$ the members perpendicular to~$\vec{n}$ have higher uncertainty.
+In the first case (Figure~\ref{fig:aniso_a}) with $d_{\vert\vert}= 1$ and $d_{\perp}= 5$ the members perpendicular to~$\vec{n}$ have higher uncertainty.
 The robust optimisation leads to a narrower structural system as the load is carried primarily by the vertical members with a lower uncertainty.
-In contrast, in the second case with $d_{\vert\vert}= 5$ and $d_{\perp}= 1$ the load is carried mainly by the diagonal members due to the high uncertainty associated with the vertical members.
+In contrast, in the second case (Figure~\ref{fig:aniso_b}) with $d_{\vert\vert}= 5$ and $d_{\perp}= 1$ the load is carried mainly by the diagonal members due to the high uncertainty associated with the vertical members.

 \newif\ifcantilever \cantilevertrue

 \ifcantilever